adamw/website/content/blog/2012-05-29-elasticmq-0-5-journalling-stand-alone-server.md

 dsq_thread_id:
   - 1057216025
 categories:
-  - Distributed
-  - ElasticMQ
-  - Java
+  - distributed
-  - JGroups
+  - elasticmq
-  - Netty
+  - java
-  - Replication
+  - cloud
-  - Scala
+  - aws
-  - SQS
+  - scala
-  - Uncategorized
+  - messaging

 ---
 [ElasticMQ][1] is a message queue server, with Scala, Java, and an Amazon SQS-compatible interface.
 It also supports guaranteed messaging via replicating the messages across a cluster of servers.